graphile/crystal/postgraphile/website/postgraphile/node-id.md

 ### Disabling the Global Object Identifier

-You can disable the global object identifier throughout your API by disabling `NodePlugin`:
+The global object identifier is added by the amber preset.
+If you use the amber preset but you want to disable the global object identifier throughout your API, you can do so by disabling `NodePlugin`:

 ```ts title="graphile.config.mjs"
 export default {